 Basilides, fl.
 2nd century BC, about whom we know little.

 Antipater of Tarsus, d.
 130/129 BC, was the sixth scholarch, a pupil of Diogenes of Babylon, and teacher of Panaetius.
 Frequently mentioned by Epictetus in the same breath as Archedemus, also of Tarsus.

 Heraclides of Tarsus, fl.
-2nd century BC, was a friend of Antipater, he knew Athenodorus Cananites and both argued that moral offences are not equal but have degrees.
+2nd century BC, was a friend and student of Antipater, he knew Athenodorus Cananites and both argued that moral offences are not equal but have degrees.

 The Middle Stoa (Roman Republic)

 During this transitional and politically-chaotic period, the scholarch Panaetius travelled to Rome to lecture and Stoicism started to become increasingly popular outside of Greece, particularly among important statesman and cultural figures in the Roman Republic.
 At the same time, key Stoics began to assimilate elements of Platonic and Aristotelian philosophy, which may have contributed to the eventual disappearance of the formal institution of the Stoa and the dispersal of its remaining students and teachers.